zaynaib/dataVizPractice/log.md

 [Async/Await](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await)

-What does Async and await do
+What does Async and await do?

 Async/await makes your code look synchronous, and in a way it makes it behave more synchronously.
 The await keyword blocks execution of all the code that follows until the promise fulfills, exactly as it would with a synchronous operation.